Mostari2002/mostari-css-01.github.io/README.md

 # mostari-css-01.github.io
-my css framework (mostari-css). just download the file and use it (till I make a CDN link).
+This is my first css framework or boilerplate (or whatever) ever (mostari-css). just download the file and use it (till I make a CDN link). it includes a reset with some basic styling to be used as it is (no classes). and some classes that could make the experience even better.